 How do I find out if I am near my aggregate loan limit?

-Be registered with Selective Service, if you’re male (must register between ages 18–25)
+be registered with the selective service if you’re male (you must register between the ages of 18 and 25)

-Be enrolled or accepted for enrollment as a regular student in an eligible degree program
+be enrolled or accepted for enrollment in an eligible degree program

-Be enrolled at least half time (5 credits) in an eligible program
+be enrolled at least half-time in an eligible program

 Do Direct PLUS Loans affect my aggregate loan limit?

-What criteria is used to determine eligibility to receive a PLUS Loan?
+What are the credit criteria to receive the Direct Graduate PLUS Loan?

-How much can I borrow with the Direct PLUS Loan?
+How much can I borrow from the Direct Graduate PLUS Loan?

-If approved for a Direct PLUS Loan, you can borrow up to the full cost of attendance as determined by Simmons College, less any other financial aid received.
+If approved for the Graduate PLUS Loan, you can borrow up to the cost of attendance as determined by Simmons.

 What is the difference between active and non-active duty?

-Active duty service members serve the military full time and are not currently eligible for the YRP.
-Non-active duty service members are not currently serving the military in any capacity and are eligible for YPR at 100% per COE.
+Active duty is someone who is in the military full time and is not currently eligible for the Yellow Ribbon Program (YRP).
+Non-active duty is someone who is not currently serving or is no longer serving in any capacity of military service and is eligible for YRP if at 100% per the COE.

-You may be eligible if you have at least 90 days of aggregate active duty service after September 10, 2001, and are still on active duty, or if you are an honorably discharged veteran or were discharged with a service-connected disability after 30 days.
-Learn more about the Post-9/11 GI Bill here.
+You are potentially eligible if you have at least 90 days of aggregate active-duty service after Sept.10, 2001, and are still on active duty, or if you are an honorably discharged veteran or were discharged with a service-connected disability after 30 days.
+Learn more about the Post-9/11 GI Bill.

-What is the current Monthly Housing Allowance (MHA)?
+What is the current tuition and fee payment rate and the Monthly Housing Allowance (MHA)?